AI Native

 Give your coding agent the product context it is missing.

-Agents can write code quickly, but they need the right customer signal.
-Gleam MCP tools expose that signal as structured product context, while Gleam Skills give your coding agent repeatable workflows for triage, implementation, replies, and status updates.
+Agents can move quickly when the customer signal is clear.
+Gleam MCP tools expose that signal, and Gleam Skills give your agent repeatable steps for triage, implementation, replies, and status updates.

 MCP tools for feedback

-Expose feedback, requester context, comments, votes, roadmap links, and status changes as structured MCP-readable data.
+Let agents read feedback, requester context, comments, votes, roadmap links, and status changes through MCP.

 Gleam Skills for implementation

-Give Cursor, Codex, and Claude Code product-aware instructions before they triage or adjust the feature.
+Give Cursor, Codex, and Claude Code the product rules they need before they triage or change a feature.

 Agent-led user follow-up

-After work is done, use the same workflow to update status, draft the user reply, prepare the changelog, and sync affected users.
+After the work is done, update status, draft the user reply, prepare the changelog, and keep affected users ready to notify.

 Agent scenario